webdriverio/visual-testing/README.md

 ```

 More plugin options can be found [here](./docs/OPTIONS.md#plugin-options).

+### DEV-TOOLS support
+You can also use the Chrome DevTools as automation protocol in combination with this module.
+You don't need to do anything,
+just change `automationProtocol: 'devtools'` in your config.
+More information about how to use the DEV-TOOLS can be found in [this](https://webdriver.io/blog/2019/09/16/devtools.html) blog post.

 ### Writing tests
 *wdio-image-comparison-service* is framework agnostic, meaning that you can use it with all the frameworks WebdriverIO supports like `Jasmine|Mocha`.